 Getting a job at your local Woolworths or Coles is a good way to get some experience and make some money.
 The main positions that teenagers fill when getting jobs at a supermarket are to man a checkout, but you could also get a job stocking shelves depending on what’s available.
 If you’re looking to get a job at a supermarket, make sure you can handle the amount of shifts you get rostered on for and that you still have ample time left for school assignments and exam preparation when the time comes.

 Although this option isn’t available to every teenager out there, if your family runs it’s own business then you could see if there’s anything you could do to help out and make some pocket money in return.
 The best thing about running your own business is the flexibility, so your parents would be able to find you something to do when you have spare time whether it’s after school or during the weekend.
 What you’re doing for work will depend on what business your family runs, and maybe one day if you stick to it you could end up running the business yourself.
 Whatever happens down the line though, it can be a good starting place to make some money, experience being in a working environment and bonding with your family as well.
+Grant Sommer from Best Price Roofing notes that many contractors in his industry will hire their teenage children as apprentices when they finish school giving them an opportunity to learn a valuable hands on skill and give them an opportunity to run their own business.

 Working at a cafe can be a great opportunity for teenagers to earn some money, with most cafes looking to hire junior staff.
 If you get the job, you can expect to be taking orders and payment at the register but you could even get a job in the kitchen doing food preparation and doing dishes, or learning how to make coffee and other drinks your cafe sells.
 Customer service is important in hospitality jobs, so making sure you treat every customer respectfully is key to keeping your job and making more money.